 Configuring SSIS Incremental Load

-The OLE Db Command Transformation perform updates on Row by row bases, which is time-consuming.
-In this example we will create temporary table or staging table to store the updated information and then pass those records to target table using Execute SQL task.
+The OLE Db Command Transformation performs updates on Row by row bases, which is time-consuming.
+In this example, we will create a temporary table or staging table to store the updated information and then pass those records to the target table using the Execute SQL task.

-- Create Staging table: This may be global temporary table or any permanent table to store update information.
-For every package run, existing table will be dropped and recreated.
-Remember, you can also use Truncate statement to truncate the table, rather than dropping and recreating.
+- Create Staging table: This may be a global temporary table or any permanent table to store update information.
+For every package run, the existing table will be dropped and recreated.
+Remember, you can also use the Truncate statement to truncate the table rather than dropping and recreating.

 - Data Flow Task: Loading data from Source to Destination

-- Updating Destination Table: Update the target table data with the data present in Staging table
+- Updating Destination Table: Update the target table data with the data present in the Staging table